skulltech/GSOC-proposals/proposal.md

 - Avoid duplicate entries
 - Resolve conflicting entries

 For this, the `insert.py` script can do the following.
 Before inserting, check if the database already has an entry for the same item.
-It it has, and if the data is conflicting (i.e the values stored in the database and the values imported do not match), save it seperately for manual confirmation by an user.
-It can either be stored in a seperate table in the database, or in a JSON file (something like _conflicts.json_).
+If it has, and if the data is conflicting (i.e the values stored in the database and the values imported do not match), save it separately for manual confirmation by a user.
+It can either be stored in a separate table in the database, or in a JSON file (something like _conflicts.json_).

 ![Pipeline](images/pipeline.png)

 ### Identifying data sources and writing importers

 This step would involve researching about available sources for data, having a permissive license.
-Writing the importer scripts for those sources will have to done parallely with this.
-Also, this stage can continue indefinitely, i.e new developers joining the project later on can keep extending this part of the pipeline.
+Writing the importer scripts for those sources will have to done parallelly with this.
+Also, this stage can continue indefinitely, i.e new developers joining the project later on, can keep extending this part of the pipeline.

 ## Infrastructure to be used.

 - We will be writing all the scripts (importers and _insert.py_) in Python.
-- For CLI facilites of the scripts, the `argparse` library will be used.
+- For CLI facilities of the scripts, the `argparse` library will be used.
 - For interaction with the database, we can use something like [peewee](http://peewee-orm.com).
 It's a simple and clean ORM for Python.
 If it turns out to be inadequate, we can fall back to SQLAlchemy.
 - For writing test suites, [pytest](https://pytest.org) could be used.
 - For documentation, [Sphinx](http://sphinx-doc.org) along with [Read the Docs](https://readthedocs.org/) is an excellent solution.